 You can invoke your Deity 6 times a day : when you log in, and then with a 15 minutes / 30 minutes / 45 minutes / 1 hour / 1 hour and 30 minutes cooldowns (so it takes at least 4 hours of cooldowns if you want to invoke your Deity 6 times, but you do not have to be logged in the whole time).

 Invoking your Deity gives you an Ardent Coin the first time you invoke on each of your characters every day.
 Ardent Coins can be exchanged in the Vault of Piety (Options -> Store -> Vault of Piety), in the Ardent Favor tab.
-You can get the White Horse and the Medium Snowswift Horse mounts, the Angel of Protection companion, the Celestial Grace Dye Pack, weapons for every class (mostly used for appearance), and Elixirs that give different buffs for 1H.
+You can get the White Horse and the Medium Snowswift Horse mounts, the Angel of Protection companion, the Celestial Grace Dye Pack, weapons for every class (only for fashion), and Elixirs that give different buffs for 1H.
 All of these can be exchanged, or sold in the Auction House.

 The 1st and 6th time you invoke your Deity on each character, every day, you get a Celestial Coin.
 These coins are also exchanged in the Vault of Piety, in the Celestial Synergy tab.
 Buy Coffer of Celestial Artifacts with your Celestial Coins.
 These coffers have a small chance to give you a Coalescent Ward (which are used to guarantee an enchantment/artifact upgrade, only use them for things which have a 1% chance to upgrade).
 They can also give Enchanting Stones rank 5 (two of them if you open the coffer during a double refinement event !).
 Coalescent Wards are extremely important once you reach end game.
-These are bound to account, so you cannot sell them.
+These are bound to account, so you cannot sell them, but you'll need many of them.
 If you invoke your Deity a single time every day, you will obtain about one coalescent ward per year, per character.
 It takes time, but having many characters and invoking once per day on every of them, is a pretty reliable way to get them.

 And you'll get an Invocation Blessing each time, which, when used, gives you a small random buff for 15 minutes.

-Random Dungeons, Astral Diamonds
+Random Dungeons, Astral Diamonds (lvl 12++)

 Starting at lvl 12, you have access to random dungeons, which reward Rough Astral Diamonds (rAD).
-You can refine up to 100k rAD to Astral Diamonds (AD), the main currency of the game.
+Every day, you can refine up to 100k rAD to Astral Diamonds (AD), the main currency of the game.
 To refine your rAD, go to the menu -> Items -> Riches and click on the Rough Astral Diamonds line.
 They also automatically refine, if you forgot to refine them the previous day, but it's better to do it manually, and it won't refine more than one day worth of rAD.